- SNAP/Food Stamps

 The SHARE Program

 You can get packages of food including meats, fresh vegetables, fruits, and cereals from Share for $15.
-Share also asks you to give them two hours of your time for community service or help with putting together food packs.
-You should be able to find a SHARE program by asking your local Community Action Program.
+Share asks you to give two hours of your time for community service or to help put together food packs.